jonask1337/esp-idf-nat-example/README.md

 1. Configure and set the option "Enable copy between Layer2 and Layer3 packets" in the ESP-IDF project configuration.
     1. In the project directory run `make menuconfig` (or `idf.py menuconfig` for cmake).
     2. Go to *Component config -> LWIP* and set "Enable copy between Layer2 and Layer3 packets" option.
-    3. Go to *Example config* and set SSID and Password of both, the uplink STA interface and the SoftAP.
+    3. Go to *Example configuration* and set SSID and Password of both, the uplink STA interface and the SoftAP.
 2. Build the project and flash it to the ESP32.

 A detailed instruction on how to build, configure and flash a ESP-IDF project can also be found the official ESP-IDF guide.